JoelRomero97/Teoria-de-Comunicaciones-y-Senales/Prácticas/1 - Volumen/README.md

 # Volumen

-Este programa realiza a partir de una entrada de un archivo WAV, la disminución del volumen del mismo a la mitad.
+This program realize from an input in WAV Format File, a decrease in half of the original volume.

-# Compilación
+# Compile

 gcc Volumen.c -o Volumen

-# Ejecución
+# Execute

-Volumen.exe Entrada.wav Salida.wav
+Volumen.exe Input.wav Output.wav

-# Autor
+# Author

 Joel Mauricio Romero Gamarra